mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 ## Summary

-In a collaboration with 13 other students in the Computer Graphics department at Penn, we created **PAPAYA** -- a web-deployed asset browser showcasing a database of our own past 3D-modeling work (as CG majors, we have a LOT of these).
+**PAPAYA** is a web-based asset browser designed to facilitate collaborative management and previewing of OpenUSD 3D assets.
+Developed by a team of 14 students in the Computer Graphics department at the University of Pennsylvania, the platform integrates a custom OpenUSD asset structure with a Django backend, MySQL database, and Amazon S3 cloud storage.

-Our browser is:
+The browser supports:

-1. Built on a custom [OpenUSD](https://openusd.org/release/index.html) asset structure
-2. Targets artists, programmers, and other members of the 3D graphics industry
-3. Features:
-    1. Version control (commit history, check-in/check-out)
+- Version-controlled asset management with check-in/check-out functionality
-    2. Tag-based search
+- Tag-based search and metadata querying
-    3. Interaction via live-previewing on the web + automatic import into a [Houdini](https://www.sidefx.com/) workspace.

-Throughout the process, I acted in a **technical lead position**, specializing in building our USD composition arcs workflow and implementing asset resolving + versioning.
+- Web-based 3D asset preview via a Three.JS viewer, with support for direct integration into digital content creation (DCC) tools such as Houdini

+I contributed as a technical lead, focusing on asset versioning and resolution infrastructure.
+My work included designing the USD composition workflow, implementing resolver logic across the database and cloud storage, and contributing to the system's extensibility and developer documentation.

 ## Motivation

-Within practically every game development or animation studio pipeline, there is a need for 3D asset storage and browsing.
-The experience within such a database is core to the productivity and organization of the studio's artists and engineers alike.
-Seeing this prominent use case, our team of students at Penn set out to create a 3D asset browser that prioritizes 1. scaleability, 2. modularity, and 3. interdepartmental collaboration.
+Modern game and animation studios require scalable infrastructure to store, browse, and collaborate on 3D assets.
+These systems are essential not only for artists to access production-ready content, but also for technical teams to maintain consistency across complex pipelines.

+Recognizing this industry need, our team set out to develop a collaborative 3D asset browser that emphasizes:

+1. **Scalability** – supporting growing asset libraries and multi-versioned contributions
+2. **Modularity** – enabling flexible integration across DCC tools and web platforms
+3. **Interdisciplinary workflows** – streamlining collaboration between artists, technical directors, and developers

+By combining OpenUSD’s composition model with a modern web backend, PAPAYA serves as both a practical tool and a proof-of-concept for studio-grade asset management in an academic setting.

 ## Achievements

-My primary individual accomplishment was to:
+As technical lead, I focused on core infrastructure to support asset resolution, storage, and interactivity.
+My primary contributions included:

+- Designing and implementing a **versioned asset resolver**, integrating metadata across MySQL and Amazon S3 to support multi-version workflows
-- [1.](#versioned-asset-resolver) Implement a **versioned asset resolver** for our database and backend server.
+- Co-developing a **custom OpenUSD asset structure** that leveraged composition arcs for modular layering, material binding, and LOD management

-My other two most notable contributions were:

-- [2.](#custom-usd-structure) Helping to design a custom asset structure utilizing **USD composition arcs**

-- [3.](#threejs-web-viewer) Supporting a built-in frontend **Three.JS web viewer for USD**
+- Prototyping and validating a **Three.JS-based web viewer** for interactive preview of glTF-converted USD assets, which later informed the design of the final frontend

 ## Next Steps